SajidZakaria/ST3-CP-Environment/README.md

 ## Installation procedure:
   1. Install GCC/G++ compiler and set Variable Path (Or Clang or any other, change the Script accordingly)
   2. Getting PowerShell ready
         * **Enable PowerShell Scripting:** Open PowerShell as Administrator.
-Enter the following command, wait a bit, and confirm whatever that comes.
+Enter the following command.
+On the response, press A and Enter.
 PC Restart recommended afterwards.
         ```
         Set-ExecutionPolicy RemoteSigned
         ```